Adiabatic Quantum Computing: Introduction

 Nevertheless, a number of examples are known where the gap analysis can be carried out.
 For example, adiabatic quantum computers can perform a process analogous to Grover search \cite{Grover:97a}, and thus provide a quadratic speedup over the best possible classical algorithm for the Grover search problem \cite{Roland:2002ul}.
 Other examples are known where the gap analysis can be used to demonstrate that AQC provides a speedup over classical computation, including adiabatic versions of some of the keystone algorithms of the circuit model.
 However, much more common is the scenario where either the gap analysis reveals no speedup over classical computation, or where a clear answer to the speedup question is unavailable.
-In fact, least is known about adiabatic quantum speedups in the original setting of solving classical combinatorial optimization problems.
-This remains an area of very active research, partly due to the original (still unmaterialized) hope that the QAA would deliver quantum speedups for NP-complete problems \cite{Farhi:01}, and partly due the availability of commercial quantum annealing devices manufactured by D-Wave Systems Inc. \cite{Dwave}, designed to solve optimization problems using stoquastic Hamiltonians.
+In fact, the least is known about adiabatic quantum speedups in the original setting of solving classical combinatorial optimization problems.
+This remains an area of very active research, partly due to the original (still unmaterialized) hope that the QAA would deliver quantum speedups for NP-complete problems \cite{Farhi:01}, and partly due the availability of commercial quantum annealing devices such as those manufactured by D-Wave Systems Inc. \cite{Dwave}, designed to solve optimization problems using stoquastic Hamiltonians.

 The goal of this article is to review the field of AQC from its inception, with a focus on the \emph{closed system} case.
 That is, we omit the fascinating topic of AQC in open systems coupled to an environment.
-This includes all experimental work on AQC, and all work on quantum error correction and suppression methods for AQC, as these topics deserve a separate review and including them here would limit our ability to do justice to the many years of work on AQC in closed systems, an extremely rich topic with many elegant results.
+This includes all experimental work on AQC, and all work on quantum error correction and suppression methods for AQC, as these topics deserve a separate review \cite{Albash-Lidar:RMP-colloq} and including them here would limit our ability to do justice to the many years of work on AQC in closed systems, an extremely rich topic with many elegant results.
+For the same reasons we also omit the blossoming and closely related fields of holonomic QC \cite{HQC}, topological QC \cite{Nayak:2008aa}, and adiabatic state preparation for quantum simulation \cite{Babbush:2014}.
 To achieve our goal we organized this review around a series of topics that are essential to an understanding of the underlying principles of AQC, its algorithmic accomplishments and limitations, and its scope in the more general setting of computational complexity theory.